-AUTHORITIES: The information requested on this application, and the associated evidence, is collected under the Immigration and Nationality Act, section 101.
+AUTHORITIES: The information requested on this form, and the associated evidence, is collected under the Immigration and Nationality Act, section 101, et seq.

-PURPOSE: The primary purpose for providing the requested information on this application is to determine if you have established eligibility for the immigration benefit for which you are filing.
-DHS will use the information you provide to grant or deny the immigration benefit you are seeking.
+PURPOSE: The primary purpose for providing the requested information on this form is to determine if you have established eligibility for the immigration benefit for which you are filing.
+The information you provide will be used to grant or deny the benefit sought.

 DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, and any requested evidence, may delay a final decision in your case or result in denial of your application.
+However, failure to provide the requested information, and any requested evidence, may delay a final decision or result in denial of your form.

-ROUTINE USES: DHS may share the information you provide on this application with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS follows approved routine uses described in the associated published system of records notices [DHS-USCIS-007 - Benefits Information System and DHS-USCIS-001 - Alien File, Index, and National File Tracking System of Records] which you can find at www.dhs.gov/privacy.
-DHS may also share the information, as appropriate, for law enforcement purposes or in the interest of national security.
+ROUTINE USES: The information you provide on this form may be shared with other Federal, State, local, and foreign government agencies and authorized organizations following approved routine uses described in the associated published system of records notices [DHS-USCIS-007 - Benefits Information System and DHS-USCIS-001 - Alien File, Index, and National Filed Tracking System of Records, which can be found at www.dhs.gov/privacy].
+The information may also be made available, as appropriate, for law enforcement purposes or in the interest of national security.